grae6p6/weprotect/src/wp-content/plugins/cf7-polylang/README.txt

 This plugin allows multilingual contact form 7 management using the polylang plugin.
 Both Polylang and Contact Form 7 need to be installed prior to installing this plugin.
 Works with miltisite installations too.

 * Now you can use a single CF7 form shortcode for all your translations.
+* **WARNING**: ensure you follow the installation instructions along with the PolyLang settings adjustments.

 = Make your CF7 Form more portable =